dtuchsch/embedded-comstack/README.md

 # What is embedded-comstack?
-`embedded-comstack` is a tiny cross-platform communication and operating system abstraction library.
-It is programmed in Modern C++.
-To use it a current C++14 compiler is necessary.
+`embedded-comstack` is a tiny cross-platform / multi-platform communication and operating system library.
+It is programmed in Modern C++ and compresses some concepts used often when it comes to programming embedded software.
+A current C++14 compiler is necessary.

 ## Operating systems supported